Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely surveyed, or a piece that is being separated, will call for a survey to locate the brand-new edges as well as great deal lines in South Dakota, which need to be permanently noted so they will certainly never ever come to be shed.
+Land that has never been specifically checked, or an item that is being split, will certainly call for a study to locate the brand-new edges and lot lines in South Dakota, which must be completely marked so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.